 Check expiration dates

 “Outdated medications not only lose their strength, but can also become toxic, and make you ill,” says Malone.
 Schedule a specific time once or twice a year, for checking expiration dates on your prescription, and over-the-counter medications, and dump anything that has expired.
-Some people do this when they change the batteries in their smoke detectors, or as part of an annual spring cleaning ritual.
-Here are some more non-food things you didn’t realize had expiration dates.
+Some people do this when they change the batteries in their smoke detectors, or as part of an annual spring-cleaning ritual.

 Turn on the lights